De Sitter vacua -- when are `subleading corrections' really subleading?: Conclusions

 An interesting phenomenon that was identified in \cite{Junghans:2022exo} is the non-perturbative no-scale behaviour in some of the subleading corrections.
 In detail, this occurs because in the LVS solution, the vacuum energy and one of the eigenvalues of the mass matrix turn out to have an additional $g_s$ suppression compared to the off-shell potential.
 Those corrections, $\{\CKKs, \Clogs, \Cxi, \Cxii, \chi_s\}$, which enter in the off-shell potential with the same LVS dependence, $e^{-\lambda\frac{a\tau_s}{g_s}}$ with $\lambda=3$, have this same $g_s$ suppression; those that break the non-perturbative no-scale behaviour, $\{\CKKb, \Cflux, \Ccon, \CF\}$ for which $\lambda \neq 3$, have one less $g_s$ suppression in the vacuum energy -- or, effectively, a $g_s$ enhancement.
 We find that the non-perturbative no-scale behaviour turns out to be not decisive in whether or not corrections are dangerous; one has to recall that the NPNS $\left\{C^{\text{log}}_s,C^{\xi}_1, C^{\xi}_2\right\}$ are anyway leading in the off-shell potential with respect to the large volume expansion, and one generally has to consider the overall balance of parameters, $1/g_s$, $\mathcal{V}$, $g_s M$, $MK$ and $W_0 A$.

 Our approach in this paper has been to work out under which conditions metastable de Sitter vacua found within weakly-warped Large Volume Scenarios may be robust against expected subleading corrections.
 Having established that there are well-motivated corrections that are in fact not parametrically suppressed, it would be interesting to study the corrected moduli potentials from scratch, to determine whether or not they themselves have metastable de Sitter vacua.
 If they exist, they are likely not to be simply small perturbations of earlier candidate vacua and one would then have to check their own robustness against next-to-next-to-leading order corrections.
 Some interesting studies on metastable de Sitter vacua in the presence of $\log\mathcal{V}$ corrections can be found for example in \cite{Antoniadis:2019rkh, Burgess:2022nbx}.
 A proposal that curvature corrections on the brane could provide an alternative to warping to effectively suppress the uplifting anti-D3-brane tension was put forward in \cite{Hebecker:2022zme}.
+In another direction, it would be interesting to explore the KPV instability channel \cite{Kachru:2002gs}, both leading and with corrections \`a la \cite{Hebecker:2022zme, Schreyer:2022len}, in the regime of weak-warping, where the radius of the $S^3$ at the tip is $R_{S^3} \sim \mathcal{V}^{1/6}z^{1/3}l_s$, rather than the usual $R_{S^3} \sim \sqrt{\alpha' g_sM}$.